Skip to Content

 Allow to cool in the tin and then remove from the tin and cut into squares.

-This slice can be enjoyed for up to 5 days if stored in an airtight container.
+Store the slice for up to 5 days in an airtight container.
+Keep it at room temperature.

 It’s perfect with a cup of something warm in the afternoon – though I am guilty of sneaking a piece at any time of the day!

-It’s not too suitable for freezing, so share it around if you have leftovers.
+This slice is lots of things, but it's not really suitable for freezing – so share it around if you have leftovers.

 Variation ideas